 Addressing the difficulty of recruiting providers in rural areas

 An inability to recruit an adequate number of physicians to practice in rural America has hit these communities hard.
-As we reported last week, under the Affordable Care Act (ACA) funds were expanded and allocated to support special programs aimed at enticing physicians to practice in these Health Professional Shortage Areas (HPSAs).
-However, with the provisions that are in place under the ACA potentially disappearing with the new administration, additional solutions are gravely needed.
 In addition to providing the remote care of rural patients, telehealth can be instrumental in supporting rural physicians and recruiting more clinicians to practice in these communities.

 Using telemedicine, doctors are able to consult and network with remote specialists at larger facilities, reducing the need to have specialty clinicians on staff, usually a big challenge for rural hospitals.
 For example in Alaska, an electronic intensive care unit (ICU) system enables rural providers to collaborate with intensive care unit staff based in Anchorage, who assist in monitoring and treating patients remotely.